KayseMca/js_in_month/README.md

 # js_in_month
-this's  my learning path of one month javascript (but contineously I update)  then will contineou DS and Algorithms
+this's  my learning path of javascript in one month (but contineously I update)  then will contineou DS and Algorithms

 ### Basics Javascript
 learning some basic concepts of javascript(Notes)